Quick Commerce: What is Quick Commerce and What does it mean?

-In 2022, the modern consumer journey demands speed.
-From takeaway food, to online shopping deliveries, the sooner a customer has their purchase in their hands, the better.
+In 2023 the modern consumer journey demands speed.
+From takeaway food to online shopping deliveries the sooner a customer has their purchase in their hands the better.

-But the pandemic accentuated these needs even further, particularly in terms of commerce delivery.
-Today, the prevalence of remote working means consumers are less likely to drop into a store.
+Traditionally four things drive the need for speed and convenience; they are busy lifestyles smaller households urbanization and aging populations.
+But the pandemic accentuated these needs even further particularly in terms of commerce delivery.
+Today the prevalence of remote working means consumers are less likely to drop into a store.
 So convenient commerce delivery is more sought-after than ever.

-Brands that have embraced quick commerce, or q-commerce, have been the biggest beneficiaries of this new behaviour – and their good fortune is set to continue for the foreseeable future.
+Brands that have embraced quick commerce or q-commerce have been the biggest beneficiaries of this new behavior's - and their good fortune is set to continue for the foreseeable future.

 What is quick commerce?